Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Before you buy: Things to consider

 BAT wasn’t designed to be bought and sold.
 Its creators specifically say as much and haven’t gone to any particular effort to get it listed on exchanges.
 This hasn’t prevented it from being listed on a wide range of popular exchanges, though.
+Because of this, BAT has specific details you should keep in mind:

-Advertisers will need to consider whether Brave will be able to attract a diverse user base and whether people will actually opt into ads.
+- Success depends partially on advertisers – Advertisers will need to consider whether Brave will be able to attract a diverse user base and whether people will actually opt into ads.

-The actual functions of Brave and BAT (ad blocking, machine learning algorithms to determine user interests, various measurements of user engagement) also exist in various forms already, and despite the disruption that blockchain brings, Google will probably fight to keep its share of the ad market.
+- Brave isn’t the first of its kind – The actual functions of Brave and BAT (ad blocking, machine learning algorithms to determine user interests, various measurements of user engagement) also exist in various forms already, and despite the disruption that blockchain brings, Google will probably fight to keep its share of the ad market.

-Traders will also need to consider the possibility of users “mining” BAT through the deliberate viewing of ads on multiple devices, manipulating the algorithm to trigger larger rewards.
+- Traders impact the market – Traders will also need to consider the possibility of users “mining” BAT through the deliberate viewing of ads on multiple devices, manipulating the algorithm to trigger larger rewards.
 If BAT ever becomes valuable, you will need to give these issues serious consideration.

 Take a look at the current value, the coin supply and the future of the market to consider whether it might still be undervalued despite all the problems.